jstachio/jstachio/README.md

 </ol>
 ```
+/TODO: Examples of compilation error messages: field not found, unable to render type, etc/

 Design
 ------

 The idea is to create templating engine combining [mustache](http://mustache.github.io/) logicless philosophy
 with Java's single responsibility and static-typing.
-Full compile-time check of syntax and data-binding is main requirement.
+Full compile-time check of syntax and data-binding is the main requirement.

-Currently Java-code is generated from templates.
+Currently Java-code is generated for templates.
 Generated Java-code should never fail to compile.
-If it is impossible to generate valid Java-code from template,
+If it is impossible to generate valid Java-code from some template,
 friendly compile-time error pointing to template file should be generated.
 Users should never be exposed to generated Java-code.